ibireme/yyjson/doc/BuildAndTest.md

 target_link_libraries(your_target yyjson)
 ```

-You may also add some compile flag for yyjson library:
+You may also add some build options for yyjson library:
 ```cmake
 set(YYJSON_DISABLE_NON_STANDARD ON CACHE INTERNAL "")
 add_subdirectory(vendor/yyjson)